Family to Family Course Starts April 21

 The National Alliance on Mental Illness (NAMI) of Moore County is offering the 11-week "Family to Family" course free to family members of close relatives with mental illness.

-They will receive guidance on locating appropriate support and services within the community, and information on advocacy initiatives designed to improve and expand services.
+They will be given guidance on locating appropriate support and services within our community, and information on advocacy initiatives designed to improve and expand services.

-Marianne Kernan, president of NAMI-Moore County, and Ellen Airs, co-chairs of NAMI-MC's forthcoming Pathway to Awareness Weekend, will again teach this popular course.
+Marianne Kernan, NAMI-MC president and Ellen Airs, co-chairs of NAMI-MC's forthcoming Pathway to Awareness Weekend, will again teach this popular course.

 More like this story